FameThemes/famethemes-demo-importer/readme.txt

 == Description ==

-Import demo fame theme demo content with one click.
+Import demo content for FameThemes’s themes with just one click.

 Working with themes: